Dr Julia Dobson

 BA French and Russian, MA Critical Theory, PhD (Nottingham)

-My research engages primarily with shifting dynamics of relationships between self and other and with the mapping of cultural constructions of alterity.
-Such questions inform my research in two fields: contemporary theatre and contemporary film.
+My research engages primarily with shifting dynamics of relationships between self and other and with the (re)mappings of cultural constructions of subjectivity and alterity.
+Within such negotiations of identity, my research explores the representation of agency, voice and the body across two fields: contemporary theatre and contemporary film.

-- The writing and theatre of Hélène Cixous and her collaborations with the Théatre du soleil
+- Hélène Cixous - fictions, theatre and collaborations with the Théatre du soleil

 - Contemporary puppet theatre and the shifting parameters of performing objects – particularly the relationship between body, agency and voice